mattermost/docs/source/overview/security.rst

 Mattermost supports FINRA compliance as part of a customer's integrated operations in the following ways:

 - **Continuous archiving:** Configuration as a non-rewriteable, non-erasable system of record for all messages and files entered into the system.
 Moreover, automated compliance exports and integration support for Smarsh/Actiance and Global Relay provide third-party eDiscovery options.
-- **Secure deployment:** Deployment within private, public, and on-premesis networks with existing FINRA-compliant safeguards and infrastructure to protect customer information from cyber attack.
+- **Secure deployment:** Deployment within private, public, and on-premises networks with existing FINRA-compliant safeguards and infrastructure to protect customer information from cyber attack.
 - **Support for intrusion detection:** Ability to support multi-layered intrusion detection from authentication systems to application servers to database access, including configuration of proxy, application, and database logging to deeply audit system interactions.
 - **Multi-layered disaster recovery:** High Availability configuration, automated data back up, and enterprise information archiving integration to prevent data loss and recover from disaster.

 ***DISCLAIMER:** MATTERMOST DOES NOT POSITION ITS PRODUCTS AS “GUARANTEED COMPLIANCE SOLUTIONS”.
 WE MAKE NO GUARANTEE THAT YOU WILL ACHIEVE REGULATORY COMPLIANCE USING MATTERMOST PRODUCTS.
 YOUR LEVEL OF SUCCESS IN ACHIEVING REGULATORY COMPLIANCE DEPENDS ON YOUR INTERPRETATION OF THE APPLICABLE REGULATION, AND THE ACTIONS YOU TAKE TO COMPLY WITH THEIR REQUIREMENTS.
 SINCE THESE FACTORS DIFFER ACCORDING TO INDIVIDUALS AND BUSINESSES, WE CANNOT GUARANTEE YOUR SUCCESS, NOR ARE WE RESPONSIBLE FOR ANY OF YOUR ACTIONS.
 NO GUARANTEES ARE MADE THAT YOU WILL ACHIEVE ANY SPECIFIC COMPLIANCE RESULTS FROM THE USE OF MATTERMOST OR FROM ANY RECOMMENDATIONS CONTAINED ON OUR WEBSITES, AND AS SUCH, THIS SHOULD NOT BE A SUBSTITUTE TO CONSULTING WITH YOUR OWN LEGAL AND COMPLIANCE REPRESENTATIVES ON THESE MATTERS.